Activiti/activiti-7-developers-guide/components/activiti-cloud-app/AuditService.md

 ## Security and Permissions

-By default all users can access everything.
-The endpoints that begin with /admin/ can be restricted to just admin users by passing a role to use as the admin role as the value of the ACTIVITI_ADMIN_ROLE environment variable.
-If using keycloak then this should be a keycloak role.
+By default only admin users can access everything.
+The endpoints that begin with /admin/ can be opened up by passing the role 'user' as the value of the ACTIVITI_ADMIN_ROLE environment variable.

-Process instance, task and variable data can also be restricted to particular users or roles.
+Event data can be restricted to particular users or roles.
 This can be done by adding properties such as:

 activiti.cloud.security.user.testuser.rb-app-name.policy.read=defKey1
 activiti.cloud.security.user.hruser.rb-app-name.policy.read=defKey2

+Or a wildcard '*' can be used.

 Here rb-app-name is the name of a runtime bundle application.
 Or environment variables can be used such as